 Many thanks to Gary Kern for giving me the opportunity to review this clarinet.

-This clarinet is most appropriate for: This is still a nice student instrument.
+This clarinet is most appropriate for: This is a very good intermediate clarinet.